sangttruong/dpuds/README.md

 # Introductio to Statistical Computing

 This is a class I took at DePauw University.
-Below is the course description.
-I upload my homework in this repository:
-This course is designed to provide students with an introduction to statistical computing using RStudio.
-This course will have two components.
-In the first part of the course, students will learn data manipulations, data structures, matrix manipulation, database operation, and functions.
-In the second part of the course, students will learn statistical computing topics including simulation studies and Monte Carlo methods, numerical optimization, Bootstrap resampling methods, and visualization.
-Students will be introduced to some packages and technologies that are useful for statistical computing.
-Through producing numerical summaries and creating customized graphs, students will be able to discuss the results obtained from their analyses and to generate dynamic and reproducible documents.
+This is where I first learn R and RStudio.
+The topics in this class include:
+* Data manipulation and database operation
+* Monte - Carlo simulation
+* Boostrap resampling
+* Data visualization
+* Numerical optimization